Digital-Grinnell/dlad-blog/content/posts/135-Migrating-CATPAW-Development-to-Azure/index.md

   A restart of CATPAW work from 2022, this time destined for dev deployment in Azure App Service.

-The `README.md` file from the _development_ branch of [https://github.com/Digital-Grinnell/catpaw-azure](https://github.com/Digital-Grinnell/catpaw-azure) explains some of the repositories' early history and it can be downloaded here:
+The `README.md` file from the _development_ branch of [https://github.com/Digital-Grinnell/catpaw-azure](https://github.com/Digital-Grinnell/catpaw-azure) explains some of the repositories' early history and it can be downloaded here as `README-catpaw-azure.pdf`.

 {{% attachments %}}